robotsorcerer/robotsorcerer.github.io/_posts/2021-08-24-diff-lower-val.md

 ---
 layout: post
 date: 2021-08-24 11:51:00
-title: "Re: On Souganidis and Evans' proof of the optimality condition for the lower value of the Cauchy problem HJ Equation."
+title: "On Souganidis and Evans' proof of the optimality condition for the lower value of the Cauchy problem HJ Equation."
-excerpt: "Necessary and sufficiency conditions, differentiability and continuity assumptions, and analytical solutions to optimal control problems."
+excerpt: "Fix to lower value of Cauchy problem HJ equation proof."
-permalink: optimal-control
+permalink: Souganidis
 comments: true
 mathjax: true
 category: [control,optimal-control]